-- Aim of research is not just for policy-making or consulting recommendations.
-An important outcome of this research is to generate new insights on human's psychology. - All main questions are adapted from published scientific sources and only minimal changes are made to maintain its content validity and match with the original authors intent.
+- Aims of research is not just for policy-making or consulting recommendations.
+An important outcome of this research is to generate new insights on human's psychology.
+This project is non-profit and conducted on a cost-recovery basis. - All main questions are adapted from published scientific sources and only minimal changes are made to maintain its content validity and match with the original authors intent.
 Questions go through stringent forward and backward translation process (such as that described in Brislin, (1970), and are tested for their psychometric adequacy before and after data is collected.
 Strict data cleaning is also used to ensure only sufficiently good data is entered for analysis. - Due to the pandemic, timing, and voluntary nature of the study, in-person data collection was not possible.
-This led to low response rate from several universities and are greater representation of females. - No sample-weighted statistics were used as both male and female respondents were of sufficiently large sample.
+This led to low response rate from several universities with greater representation of females.
+However the deviation from 2020 gender distribution of tertiary students in Moldova is within 10% error rate. - No sample-weighted statistics were used as both male and female respondents were of sufficiently large sample.
 Instead, when conducting regression test, gender and grades were added as control variables.
 This allows maximum utilization of information. - As this study is customized and a first of its nature in Moldova, no comparison with other countries or past year's data was possible.
 In its place, a map of correlations for the general population and regression of key variables were conducted for the sponsoring company.
-This allows data-driven recommendation to be made.
-Past works in Moldova by consultants such as Magenta Consulting (2017) and AXA Management Consulting (2017) who used a different set of questions, methodology, and target population groups may be referred to for a different picture of the evolving employment landscape in Moldova. - Assuming the total of 16,000 graduating students each year, the margin of error for Survey 1 meanestimates at the 95% confidence interval level is +/- 0.04 on a 5-point scale.
+This allows datadriven recommendation to be made.
+Past excellent works in Moldova by consultants such as Magenta Consulting (2017) and AXA Management Consulting (2017) who used a different set of questions, methodology, and target population groups may be referred to for a different picture of the evolving employment landscape in Moldova. - Assuming 16,000 graduating students each year, the margin of error for Survey 1 mean- estimates at the 95% confidence interval level is +/- 0.04 on a 5-point scale.
 Margin of error for proportion-estimates at the 95% confidence interval level is +/- 3%.
 However due to our methodology, the margin of error for mean-estimates is more important to take note of. - Survey 2 data is a random selection of Survey 1 respondents.
 Hence, the margin of error at the 95% confidence interval level for survey 2 mean estimates to infer to the population of Survey 1 respondents is approximately 0.2 on a 5-point scale.
 This number is an average due to different planned sample sizes for different questions in survey 2.